This article will show you 40 (stunning) places to see in the Western United States.

 35. Fiery Furnace – Arches National Park (Utah)

 So everyone goes to Arches National Park just to see the arches, right?
-No. Here’s one “non-arch” spot worth checking out.
+Not exactly.
+Here’s one “non-arch” spot worth checking out.
 Enter the furnace at your own risk, however.
 Inside, there are no signs, trails, or cairns and due to the height of the sandstone walls your GPS is likely to fail as well.

 36. Spider Rock – Canyon De Chelly National Monument (Arizona)

 Recently used as a backdrop in last summer’s record-setting flop, The Lone Ranger, Canyon De Chelly is another destination worth a visit.
 The taller of the two spires is said to be home of the “Spider Grandmother” who according to folklore is responsible for all of creation.
 There’s more breathtaking views like the one below to checkout so make sure you see them all.
 Also, be sure to bring some cash with you to purchase some local art that makes for great souvenirs.

 37. Giant Sequoias – Sequoia National Park (California)

 So trees are kind of boring to most people including myself, but giant sequoias are definitely an exception.
 Sometimes growing higher than 300 feet, many of these trees are over 2,000 years old and have up to three-feet thick of squishy bark.